 - I create a plain text file (in my case, in Markdown format with YAML front matter) specifying the title, date, location, tags, and so on, and save it in the

 - I type

-deploy .in the Terminal so Hugo generates the site with latest changes and rsync publishes them here at simongriffee.com.
+./deployin the Terminal so Hugo generates the site with latest changes and pushes them to a GitHub repo that generates simongriffee.com.